 Getting Started with TokuDB¶

-Memory: TokuDB Requires at least 1GB of main memory but for best results, we recommend to run with at least 2GB of main memory.
+For the best results, run with at least 2GB of main memory.

 Creating Tables and Loading Data¶